If you require sandbags as a precautionary measure you will need to make your own arrangements to purchase them.

 - We have limited supplies of sandbags to supply on a “needs” basis and these can disappear quite quickly if we supply too soon;

-- We try and time it right but flooding is notoriously difficult to predict with any degree of accuracy;
+- We try and time it right but flooding is difficult to predict;

 - Once provided either through direct purchase arrangement or issued during an emergency, the disposal of used sandbags becomes the responsibility of the homeowner.
 Care should be taken to avoid blocking drains etc. and gloves should be worn in case of contact with contaminated water.